What are Assault Weapons and Large-Capacity Magazines?

-The federal assault weapon ban expired September 13, 2004.
+The federal assault weapon ban expired on September 13, 2004.
 Congress did not renew it.
-When it expired, assault weapons and high-capacity magazines were suddenly legalized, unless banned by state or local laws.
+When it expired, assault weapons and large-capacity magazines were suddenly legalized, unless banned by state or local laws.

 We know that assault weapon bans work because data proves it.
 For the decade that the federal assault weapons ban was in effect from 1994 to 2004, 89 people died in 12 massacres.
 But in the decade after the ban expired from 2004 to 2014, over 300 people were shot and killed in 34 mass shootings.
 That’s a staggering 183 percent increase in massacres and a 239 percent increase in fatalities.

-Additionally, 10 states and the District of Columbia have banned high-capacity magazines — though like assault weapon laws, the regulations slightly differ.
-The National Law Enforcement Partnership considers anything above 10 rounds as high- or large-capacity and advocates for their limitation from civilian access and use.
+Additionally, 11 states and the District of Columbia have banned large-capacity magazines — though like assault weapon laws, the regulations slightly differ.
+The National Law Enforcement Partnership considers anything above 10 rounds as high or large-capacity and advocates for their limitation from civilian access and use.
 While the Supreme Court case Heller v.
-District of Columbia has recognized the right of law-abiding citizens to own a gun in the home for self-protection, courts have widely upheld state assault weapon and high-capacity magazine bans as constitutional.
+District of Columbia has recognized the right of law-abiding citizens to own a gun in the home for self-protection, courts have widely upheld state assault weapon and large-capacity magazine bans as constitutional.

-Why Should We Regulate Assault Weapons and High-Capacity Magazines?
+Why Should We Regulate Assault Weapons and Large-Capacity Magazines?

-Assault weapons, paired with high-capacity magazines, have long been the weapon of choice for mass shooters.
+*Mass shootings involving assault weapons or large-capacity magazines are far deadlier, and the death and injury counts of each mass shooting have been rising in recent years.
+From 2009 to 2013, an average of 7 people were shot during each mass shooting.
+In the five years following, this average increased by 15%.
+Assault weapons, paired with large-capacity magazines, are often the weapon of choice for public mass shooters.
 The shooter at Marjory Stoneman Douglas High School in Parkland, Florida, killed 17 people using an assault weapon.
 But this was just one in a long list of horrific shootings committed with these weapons.
-Assault weapons were also used in the:
+Assault weapons were also used in:

 - The Tree of Life Synagogue shooting, 11 killed and 6 more injured;